-If someone with Alzheimer’s exhibits trouble with balance in the early stages, this is a sign of a rarer form of the disease.
+If someone with Alzheimer’s exhibits trouble with balance in the early stages, this could indicate a rarer form of the disease.
 Posterior cortical atrophy (PCA), also called Benson’s Syndrome, is a variant of Alzheimer’s disease that disrupts the back of the brain, responsible for vision and coordination.
 Posterior cortical atrophy can develop earlier in a person’s life than typical Alzheimer’s, usually in the mid-50s or early 60s.
 The first symptoms are changes in vision, making tasks like reading a line of text more difficult.
 Spacial awareness, including the ability to judge distances, becomes compromised.
 Someone with PCA may not be able to tell if objects are moving or not, and distinguishing multiple objects at once can also become too hard.
 These symptoms may combine to put a person off-balance.
 About five percent of cases of Alzheimer’s are PCA.

 It’s important to note, though, that studies have shown a mild difference in gait, or the ability to walk, for people who are in the early stages of Alzheimer’s.
 This is harder to spot, but someone with mild Alzheimer’s is slightly slower than normal.
 Identifying when someone may be developing Alzheimer’s is useful for treatment because the earlier someone begins physical therapy to improve their gait, the more effective treatment is to help maintain balance.

 Balance could be considered a skill, something your loved one can improve with practice.
 Below are tips to make balance problems less dangerous, and to improve the ability to move around more easily.